Identification of Nonlinear Systems with Stable Limit Cycles via Convex Optimization: Introduction

 \section{Introduction}

-Black-box identification of highly nonlinear systems poses many challenges: flexibility of representation, efficient optimization of parameters, model stability, and accurate long-term simulation fits, to name but a few \cite{Ljung10, Sjoberg95}.
+Black-box identification of highly nonlinear systems poses many challenges, including flexibility of representation, efficient optimization of parameters, model stability, and accurate long-term simulation fits \cite{Ljung10, Sjoberg95}.
 It is especially challenging when the system exhibits autonomous oscillations: such a system is intrinsically nonlinear and lives on the ``edge of stability'', since periodic solutions must have at least one critically-stable Lyapunov exponent \cite{Hale80}.

 Recently, a new framework has been introduced for identifying a broad class of nonlinear systems along with certificates of model stability and accuracy of long-term predictions \cite{Tobenkin10a}.
-However this method necessarily fails if the system has autonomous oscillations.
+However, this method necessarily fails if the system has autonomous oscillations.
 In this paper we extend the method of \cite{Tobenkin10a} to remove this restriction.

 The main contribution of this paper is a method to identify highly nonlinear systems which: \begin{itemize} \item searches over a very broad class of models, including those with limit cycles, \item guarantees a (local) bound on deviation of open-loop model simulation from the data records, \item is posed as a convex optimization problem, \item is analysed without assuming that the true system is in the model class or that the number of measurements grows to infinity. \end{itemize}